kharishgit/AccuKnox/README.md

 3. **Database**

-    The default database  sqlite(db.sqlite) is also included in the repository along with migrations.It comes with sample data inputs.
+    The default database  sqlite(db.sqlite) is also included in the repository along with migrations.You Don't have to run migration commands.It comes with sample data inputs.
 The superuser name  is `admin@gmail.com` and password is `admin`
     It also contains other users `harish@gmail.com` and password `harish` , `kumari@gmail.com` and   password `kumari` ,`haridass@gmail.com` and password `haridass` etc.

     The new users can be created using `/social/signup` The username,email and password is to be given.The email is case insensitive while username is case sensitive.